HandsOnRobotics/pupper-v3-documentation/docs/guide/software_installation.rst

     ``sudo chown -R pi /home/pi``

+#.
+Pair PS5 controller with pupper

+    #.
+Click the Bluetooth icon on the top-right menu bar of the PiOS desktop and click "Add device"
+    #.
+Press and hold the \\|/ looking button on the top left of the gamepad and the playstation logo button at the same time until you get *flashing* lights
+    #.
+Select the gamepad from the list of devices and click "Pair"

-We are working to make this step unnecessary in the future.
+We are working to make these steps unnecessary in the future.

 ###################################################